ehhop/ehhapp-twilio/README.md

 * sqllite
 * redis

+## Python Version

+This was developed on a Debian 7 server running default system Python 2.7.3.
+It is recommended that anyone contributing to this codebase use [pyenv][pyenv] to manage different python versions.
+Until tests are written verifying compatability across different python versions, the `.python-version` file specifies which version this code is intended to run under.

 ## Read the Documentation

 We use Sphinx.
 To build the documentation, navigate into the docs directory, and run `sphinx-build -b html _src _build` where '\_src' and '\_build' are the source directory (where all the rst files are) and the build directory (where the html ends up) respectively.